UCLNatSci/2022/NSCI0011/fdiff/_sources/finitediff/formulae.md

 ## General idea

 We can derive other finite difference formulas from Taylor's series, by taking weighted sums of expansions about different points to eliminate unwanted terms in the series.
-Some of them are favoured because they exhibit higher order accuracy than Euler's formula (reduced truncation error), whilst others may be favoured in practical applications for their numeric stability, computational efficiency or ease of practical implementation.
+Some of them are favoured because they exhibit higher order accuracy than Euler's formula {eq}`eeulerr`, whilst others may be favoured in practical applications for their numeric stability, computational efficiency or ease of practical implementation.

 A few examples of finite difference formulas are given below, though this list is far from exhaustive.
 You may notice that the forward, backward and central differences formulae are simply location-shifted versions of each other.
 However, this property does not extend to other finite difference formulae.

 ## First derivative formulae